Command control is an essential element of the Operations Road Show layout.

 would select the right system for our purposes.
 We chose to use Digitrax

-DCC products for this project due to the availability of Digitrax supplies
+DCC products for this project due to the availability and robustness of Digitrax's

 of accessory decoders to choose from for automating our train order signals.